aspose-words/Aspose.Words-API-References/english/net/aspose.words/imagewatermarkoptions/iswashout/_index.md

 ---
 title: ImageWatermarkOptions.IsWashout
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets a boolean value which is responsible for washout effect of the watermark.
+description: ImageWatermarkOptions property.
+Gets or sets a boolean value which is responsible for washout effect of the watermark.
 The default value is true in C#
 type: docs
 weight: 20
 url: /net/aspose.words/imagewatermarkoptions/iswashout/